-۲ 9 Metadata Explorer Adds a new Metadata Explorer pane to the Management Center window, if one is not already open.
-P Property Window Opens a new Property Window, if one is not already open. and a state of the Object Browser Adds a new Object Browser tab to the Management Center window, if one is not already open.
+100000000 Metadata Explorer Adds a new Metadata Explorer pane to the Management Center window, if one is not already open.
+F > Property Window Opens a new Property Window, if one is not already open. - Object Browser Adds a new Object Browser tab to the Management Center window, if one is not already open.
 The Object Browser displays information related to the item selected in the Metadata Explorer.
-For example, if you select a source table in the database tree, you can see the table column names and column information.
-Replication Browser Adds a new Replication Browser tab to the Management Center window, if one is not already open.
-The Replication Browser displays replications for the selected metadata together with summary information for the replications.
-Replication Monitor Adds a new Replication Monitor tab to the Management Center window, if one is not already open.
-The Replication Monitor provides current status information for all replications defined in the metadata that is selected in the Metadata Explorer. × Toolbox Adds an expandable tab to the Management Center, for easy access to wizards to create source and target connections, tables, replications and replication groups. • Help Opens a separate Help window with access to help topics in the User's Guide.
+For example, if you select a source table in the database tree, you can see the table column names and column inform- ation.
+90 Replication Browser 9 Adds a new Replication Browser tab to the Management Center window, if one is not already open.
+The Replication Browser displays replications for the selected metadata together with summary information for the replications. •• Replication Monitor - Adds a new Replication Monitor tab to the Management Center window, if one is not already open.
+The Replication Monitor provides current status information for all replications defined in the metadata that is selected in the Metadata Explorer. × Toolbox Adds an expandable tab to the Management Center, for easy access to wizards to create source and tar- get connections, tables, replications and replication groups.
+3 Help • Opens a separate Help window with access to help topics in the User's Guide.